 The aimed to provide a successful model for sustainable development among communities living with elephants.

 During the project period, the women products were retailed in 4 outlets in Nairobi, including:

 - Pink skink shop – the Hub

 - Pink skink – Wilson airport

 For all enquiries, please contact Joy Omulupi: firstname.lastname@example.org.

 Empowering Maasai Women

-The project empowers Maasai women in a community where women traditionally play subordinate roles.
+The project empowered Maasai women in a community where women traditionally play subordinate roles.
 Over the past year, the status of the women in the Imbirikani region has increased.
 They have expanded their business activities, become more involved in governance at the local level, and emerged as vocal advocates for elephant conservation.
 The income generated contributes to improved livelihoods (e.g. housing, diet, education and health) among the 147 women members of the Company and their extended families, benefiting about 3,000 people.

-Additionally, the project contributes to elephant conservation and a peaceful human-wildlife coexistence by providing alternatives to farming and commercial agriculture activities that bring people into conflict with elephants.
+Additionally, the project contributed to elephant conservation and a peaceful human-wildlife coexistence by providing alternatives to farming and commercial agriculture activities that bring people into conflict with elephants.
 By giving local communities a greater share in the economic benefits generated by elephants through tourism and economic livelihood, local people are empowered to play a more active role in ecosystem planning and management.

 MADE POSSIBLE BY